Violence Against the Transgender and Gender Non-Conforming Community in 2020

 As is too often the case in the reporting of anti-transgender violence, many of these victims are misgendered in local police statements and media reports, which can delay our awareness of deadly incidents.
 In the pursuit of greater accuracy and respect for transgender and gender non-conforming people in both life and death, HRC offers guidelines for journalists and others who report on these communities.

-Sadly, 2020 has already seen at least one transgender or gender non-conforming person fatally shot or killed by other violent means.
+Sadly, 2020 has already seen at least five transgender or gender non-conforming people fatally shot or killed by other violent means.
 We say at least because too often these stories go unreported -- or misreported.

 As HRC continues to work toward justice and equality for transgender and gender non-conforming people, we mourn those we have lost: